 Protective barriers are required wherever there is a valuable asset.
 However, they can also be compromised due to an internal or external threat.
 To avoid that, you must inspect and maintain them regularly.

 The bottom line is to be proactive and take physical security measures to protect what’s important to you.
-For more information, check out the rest of Security Forward.
+For more information, check out the rest of SIA Online.